This month, we all celebrate the wonderful moms in our life. So our writers thought it was a great time to explore themes of motherhood in horror.

 I’m going to get a little deep with you guys… I’m a mama’s boy.
 Sadly, I also had to deal with the death of my mother at an early age.
 So, please forgive me if I get a little too biased here.

-I’ve always been partial to women leads in a horror movie.
+I’ve always been partial to women leads in horror movies.
 But I always thought it was because they were vulnerable — until I saw Silent Hill.
 That movie took the ideals of feminism and shattered them.
 No longer was it about competing with men.
 Instead, it was like, “How did men ever believe they were on the same level?”

 It wasn’t stupidity or bad writing.
 This was the strongest character I had ever seen written.
 She broke the rules of horror films and was still a hero.